Fulgurance/ISM/README.md

-        -sccn   setchrootcodename       Set the code name of the future chroot installed system -scd    setchrootdescription    Set the description of the future chroot installed system -scv    setchrootversion        Set the version of the future chroot installed system -scac   setchrootansicolor      Set the ANSI color of the future chroot installed system -sccpen setchrootcpename        Set the CPE name of the future chroot installed system -schu   setchroothomeurl        Set the home url of the future chroot installed system
+        -sccn   setchrootcodename       Set the code name of the future chroot installed system -scd    setchrootdescription    Set the description of the future chroot installed system -scv    setchrootversion        Set the version of the future chroot installed system -scvi   setchrootversionid      Set the version ID of the future chroot installed system -scac   setchrootansicolor      Set the ANSI color of the future chroot installed system -sccpen setchrootcpename        Set the CPE name of the future chroot installed system -schu   setchroothomeurl        Set the home url of the future chroot installed system